wouterd/docker-maven-plugin/README.md

 * [Jersey Client](https://jersey.java.net/) for a light weight API to do rest calls.
 * [Jackson](http://jackson.codehaus.org/) for parsing / creating JSON
 * [Apache Commons Compress](http://commons.apache.org/proper/commons-compress/) for creating the tar.gz archive needed to build a docker image

+# Building the project

+To build the project, you will need Maven and Java8.
+The plugin itself doesn't require Java 8, but some integration tests use Java 8.
+The plugin will still create java 7 byte code, no worries. :-)

+To build the project and run all the tests, run:

+        mvn clean verify -Prun-its

+This will run the build including all integration tests.
+You should run this at least once before submitting a PR.
+To just run unit tests, run:

+        mvn clean verify

+The latter won't require java 8.

 # Architecture principles
 * The plugin needs to work in CI server environments, so it needs to make sure there are no port collisions and multiple